Generic Name: norethindrone/ethinyl estradiol (nor-ETH-in-drone/ETH-i-nil ES-tra-DYE-ol)

 - Norethindrone/ethinyl estradiol may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are taking norethindrone/ethinyl estradiol.

-- Lab tests, including PAP tests, may be performed while you use norethindrone/ethinyl estradiol.
+- Lab tests, including breast exams, PAP tests, physicals, and blood pressure may be performed while you use norethindrone/ethinyl estradiol.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Norethindrone/ethinyl estradiol should not be used in CHILDREN or before the patient's first menstrual period; safety and effectiveness in children have not been confirmed.
+- Norethindrone/ethinyl estradiol should not be used in CHILDREN who have not had their first menstrual period; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use norethindrone/ethinyl estradiol if you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
 Norethindrone/ethinyl estradiol is found in breast milk.
 Do not breast-feed while taking norethindrone/ethinyl estradiol.